rupertgermann/tower-defence/memory-bank/progress.md

 ## Victory Banner Implementation

 - **Implemented Features**: Added a victory banner in `GameScene.js` that displays when all waves are successfully defended.
 The banner includes a semi-transparent background, 'VICTORY!' text in gold, and instructions to click to return to the main menu.
 A `gameEnded` flag was also added to prevent multiple banners from showing.
+- **Implementation Details**:
+  - Created a dedicated `showVictoryBanner()` method in GameScene.js
+  - Added a semi-transparent black background covering 60% of the game width and 40% of the height
+  - Implemented gold-colored 'VICTORY!' text with black stroke for better visibility
+  - Added white instruction text "Click to return to main menu"
+  - Set up click handler to return to the map select scene
+  - Added animation effects: victory text scales in, instruction text fades in with delay
+  - Implemented gameEnded flag to prevent multiple banners from appearing
-- **Encountered Errors**: Faced syntax errors due to an unterminated string literal in the victory banner text caused by an improper line break.
+- **Encountered Errors**: Previously faced syntax errors due to an unterminated string literal in the victory banner text caused by an improper line break.
 - **Fixes Applied**: Corrected the syntax error by properly escaping the line break in the string, resolving all related lint errors.

 ## HMR Bug Fix in Webpack Config